hsubox/hsubox.github.io/_posts/2017-02-20-the-job-hunt.md

 ## Time

-I spent 3150 minutes = 131.25 hours in interviews.
+I spent 53 hours in interviews.
 Of those,
 - 8 hours were online technical interviews (e.g. HackerRank)
 - 12 hours were phone technical interviews (e.g. working through a problem with a future team mate)
 - 19.5 hours were on-site interviews